-If we fail to obtain additional financing, we may be unable to complete the development and, if approved, commercialization of our product candidates.
+If we fail to obtain additional financing, we may be unable to complete the development of and, if approved, commercialization of our product candidates.

 Our operations have required substantial amounts of cash since inception.
 To date, we have financed our operations primarily through revenue generated by private, state and federal grants and contracts.
-We anticipate submitting INDs to the FDA for PD and GI complications of PD patients in the first quarter of 2019.
 Developing our product candidates is expensive, and we expect to continue to spend substantial amounts as we fund our early-stage research projects, continue preclinical development of our early-stage programs and, in particular, advance our lead program candidates through preclinical development and clinical trials.
-Even if we are successful in developing our product candidates, obtaining regulatory approvals and launching and commercializing any product candidate will require substantial additional funding beyond the net proceeds of this offering.
+The successful development of our product candidates, obtaining regulatory approvals and launching and commercializing any product candidate will require substantial additional funding beyond the net proceeds of this offering.

-As of March 31, 2018, we had \$65,179 in cash.
-In addition, as of March 31, 2018, we had active government grant awards totaling \$2,838,798, of which \$1,354,754 was still available in accounts held by the U.S. Treasury.
-This amount represents additional resources to pay for certain prescribed expenses incurred after March 31, 2018 pursuant to our various notices of award from the National Institute of Health.
-We estimate that our net proceeds from this offering will be approximately \$[•] million, assuming an initial public offering price of \$[•] per share, which is the midpoint of the estimated initial public offering price range set forth on the cover page of this prospectus, after deducting the underwriting discounts and commissions and estimated offering expenses payable by us.
+The Company had active grants in the amount of \$2,540,068, of which \$245,384 remained available in accounts held by the U.S. Treasury as of June 30, 2020.
+An additional \$1,546,730 was made available in connection with existing active government grants beginning September 1, 2020.
+We estimate that our net proceeds from this offering will be approximately \$21.2 million, assuming an initial public offering price of \$11.00 per share, which is the midpoint of the estimated initial public offering price range set forth on the cover page of this prospectus, after deducting the underwriting discounts and commissions and estimated offering expenses payable by us.
 Our estimate as to how long we expect our existing cash to be adequate to fund our operations is based on assumptions that may prove inaccurate, and we could use our available capital resources sooner than we currently expect.
 In addition, changing circumstances may cause us to increase our spending significantly faster than we currently anticipate, and we may need to spend more money than currently expected because of circumstances beyond our control or if we choose to expand more rapidly than we presently anticipate.

 We will require additional capital for the further development and, if approved, commercialization of our product candidates.
 Additional capital may not be available when we need it, on terms acceptable to us, or at all.
 We have no committed source of additional capital.
 If adequate capital is not available to us on a timely basis, we may be required to significantly delay, scale back or discontinue our research and development programs or the commercialization of any product candidates, if approved, or be unable to continue or expand our operations or otherwise capitalize on our business opportunities, as desired, which could materially affect our business, prospects, financial condition and results of operations and cause the price of our common stock to decline.
+Market volatility resulting from the COVID-19 pandemic or other factors could also adversely impact our ability to access capital as and when needed.